MARTIMM/question-answer/docs/content-docs/about/QA-release-notes.md

 #### 2021-03-16 0.14.3
 * Add `.cfg-root()` to **QA::Types**.
 Also not store anymore in QAManager environment.
 By default only in program config or in a root set by cfg-root().
 Also tried to set dirs specific for windows using `$*HOME/dataDir`.
 * Bugfixes.
+  * Name fields of sets and pages where not changed everywhere.
+It is now `set-name` and `page-name` resp.
   * `QA::Gui::Value.add-row()` must also push an empty value on the users array.

 #### 2021-01-15 0.14.2